dtn7/dtn7-rs/doc/ecla.md

 ## TCP Transport Layer

 If the TCP Transport Layer is used the packets use a big-endian length delimited codec.
 More information about the codec can be found here: [tokio_util::codec::length_delimited](https://docs.rs/tokio-util/0.2.0/tokio_util/codec/length_delimited/index.html).
+This layer will be activated if the tcp port is set via the ``-ecla-tcp`` flag.

 ```
 +----------+--------------------------------+